 texts: Christian Bök (“Voile,” from Eunoia), Arthur Rimbaud (“Voyelles”), and an anonymous Rimbaud translation (“Vowels”).

-I, purples, spat blood, laugh of beautiful lips (2003-2006) is a piece that is fundamentally about the process of translation.
-The work emerges from three texts: Arthur Rimbaud’s Voyelles, a rich but also somewhat strange synesthetic and (vaguely) anthropomorphic exploration of the five written French vowels; Christian Bök’s Voile (a supplementary chapter from the astonishing book Eunoia, itself a univocal lipogram in which each of five chapters limits itself to a single vowel), a homophonic translation of the Rimbaud in which the sounds of the words, rather than their semantic meanings, are translated from French into English; and a quite bizarrely poor (and unattributed) English translation of the Rimbaud (Vowels) I happened to stumble across on the internet.
+I, purples, spat blood, laugh of beautiful lips (2003–06) emerges from three texts: Arthur Rimbaud’s Voyelles, a rich but strange synesthetic and vaguely anthropomorphic exploration of the five written French vowels; Christian Bök’s Voile, a homophonic translation of the Rimbaud in which the sounds of the words, rather than their semantic meanings, are translated from French into English (published as a supplementary chapter from the astonishing book Eunoia, itself a univocal lipogram in which each of five chapters limits itself to a single vowel); and a quite bizarrely poor (and unattributed) English translation of the Rimbaud (Vowels) I happened to stumble across on the internet.